Ugocode/portfolio/README.md

 manage.py : django file.

 # Purpose
-Its more like an advertisement of some of the diffrent works that I have completed placed in tiles form. it consist of E-Comersce website, Executive Education website, Churches, NGOs
+This is a page to showcase some of the diffrent works that I have completed in the past and placed in tile form. it consist of E-Commerce website, Executive Education website, Churches, NGOs